mataroa-blog/mataroa/docs/file-structure-walkthrough.md

-# Code Walkthrough
+# File Structure Walkthrough

 Here, an overview of the project's code sources is presented.
+The purpose is for the reader to understand what kind of functionality is located where in the sources.

 All business logic of the application is in one Django app: [`main`](/main).